muhammadhamad1104/cv-generator/README.md

 - `classic.hbs` - Traditional professional layout with sidebar
 - `europass.hbs` - EU-standard format with gradient sidebar

-The `cv_service.py` uses pybars3 to compile templates and WeasyPrint to render HTML+CSS to PDF.
+The `cv_service.py` uses pybars3 to compile templates and xhtml2pdf to render HTML+CSS to PDF.

 **Usage:**
 ```python